 CONCLUSION

-So, there you have them!
-The best things to do in Santorini though really depend on what your situation is (couple, solo, with kids, senior etc).
-There is more attractions in Santorini than any other greek island so you can really use that to your benefit when you are deciding how long to stay in Santorini.
-If you don’t have enough time for all of those things and you only have 1 or 2 days on the island then you should definitely do a sunset cruise, visit Oia and visit a winery (Santowines is the best).
-But…no matter what you do…or where you stay… there is one thing for sure: Santorini will definitely be on the top 3 of the places you will ever be in your lifetime!
+If you don’t have enough time for all those things and only have 1 or 2 days on the island, then you should do a sunset cruise, visit Oia, and visit a winery (Santowines is the best).
+But…no matter what you do…or where you stay… There is one thing for sure: Santorini will be in the top 3 places you will ever be in your lifetime!